haniya-cs/HealthMate-webproject/README.md

 # HealthMate-webproject
 HealthMate is a user-friendly app designed to help individuals track and improve their overall health and wellness.
-With HealthMate, staying on top of your health goals becomes simple, personalized, and motivating.The platform focuses on a clean UI and mobile-friendly experience to make health management easier for everyone.
+With HealthMate, staying on top of your health goals becomes simple, personalized, and motivating.The platform focuses on a clean UI and mobile-friendly experience to make health management easier for everyone.With a relational Database for each page that suppor the CRUD operations that allow user to ADD and DELETE and UPDATE and even GET the data for each  registerd user

 ### Project Descriptions:
 A responsive landing page